Skip to Main Content

 • Information Literacy: Knowing how to locate, evaluate and use information.
 The library's goal is to increase everyone's information literacy.

-• Interlibrary Loan (ILL): A system whereby libraries share their materials with each other at the request of patrons.
+• Interlibrary Loan (ILL): A system where libraries borrow materials from each other.
 When a requested item arrives, you will be notified by email.
+Learn more about interlibrary loan.

 • Journals: The word "journal" is sometimes used to mean magazine, although it usually refers to scholarly journals, while the term magazine is most often applied to popular titles.
-Print journals and magazines are arranged alphabetically by title (not by call number, like books) in the bound and current periodicals sections of the Library.
-However, most of the journals the library provides access to are available electronically through databases.
+The journals the library provides access to are available electronically through databases.

 • Keyword: Aa significant or memorable word or term in the title, abstract, or text of a document.
 Use keywords and combinations of keywords to search library databases for sources.